 Livingston is a somewhat small city located in the state of California.
 With a population of 13,902 people and three constituent neighborhoods, Livingston is the 375th largest community in California.

-Because occupations involving physical labor dominate the local economy, Livingston is generally considered to be a blue-collar town.
-59.00% of the Livingston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Livingston is a blue-collar town, with 55.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Livingston is a city of transportation and shipping workers, farmers, fishers, or foresters, and sales and office workers.
-There are especially a lot of people living in Livingston who work in farm management occupations (18.26%), sales jobs (8.90%), and office and administrative support (7.44%).
+There are especially a lot of people living in Livingston who work in farm management occupations (17.03%), office and administrative support (8.37%), and sales jobs (8.27%).

 Livingston is an extremely ethnically-diverse city.
 The people who call Livingston home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Livingston, accounting for 72.59% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Livingston residents report their race to be White, followed by Asian.
-Important ancestries of people in Livingston include Irish, English, German, and Italian.
+People of Hispanic or Latino origin are the most prevalent group in Livingston, accounting for 71.81% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Livingston residents report their race to be Asian, followed by White.
+Important ancestries of people in Livingston include Irish, German, English, and Italian.

 The most common language spoken in Livingston is Spanish.
 Other important languages spoken here include Indic languages and English.